acoustic-content-samples/wchconvert-cli/README.md

 #### Installing wchconvert

-1. Download the wchconvert.zip from the [wchconvert git repository](https://github.com/ibm-wch/wchconvert-cli/archive/master.zip).
+1. Download the wchconvert-cli-master.zip from the [wchconvert git repository](https://github.com/ibm-wch/wchconvert-cli/archive/master.zip).
-2. Unzip the wchconvert.zip.
+2. Unzip the wchconvert-cli-master.zip.
 3. At the command line, cd into the directory where the wchconvert package.json resides.
 4. Run "npm install" to install wchconvert and its dependencies
 5. Run "npm link" to setup the wchconvert wrapper script and path